 The connection I made then was, you need to deal with the region of the pattern in question to correct a problem.
 By doing this, the pattern piece outline is changed to reflect the correct shape for the figure.

-I’ll demonstratie this idea by showing flare on a skirt, and how you can move it around.
+I’ll demonstrate this idea by showing flare on a skirt, and how you can move it around.
 In the muslin above, the ripple is pronounced at the center front.
 This isn’t a pleasing line.
-I’ll show you how to move the fullness to either…
+I’ll show you how to move…